 A Foreign Company with turnover/gross receipts of less than Rs.
 50 Crores p.a. cannot be considered to be a Resident in India (Circular No. 8/2017 dated February 23, 2017)

-As the turnover of my UAE Freezone entity is expected to be less than Rs.
-50 crores p.a., the Indian Govt considers the company a Non-Resident and therefore cannot levy any Tax on this company.
-The Indian Govt cannot levy tax on the freezone entity even though the freezone entity is being controlled by me from India as the provisions of Section 6(3)(ii) don’t get applicable in this case.
+In other words, if the turnover of the Dubai company is expected to be less than Rs.
+50 crores p.a., the Indian Govt considers the company a Non-Resident and therefore cannot levy any Income Tax or GST on this company.
+The Indian Govt cannot levy any Income Tax or GST on the foreign company even though the foreign company is being controlled by me from India as the provisions of Section 6(3)(ii) don’t get applicable in this case.

 In such a case, the Indian Govt levies Tax on the Income of the Directors but not on the Income of the Foreign Company.

 Thus, if you have a bank account in Dubai or US or Portugal etc. in your Individual Capacity, the income earned in that individual bank account would be taxable in India if you are residing in India from Rs.
 1 onwards.
 However, if you own a Company outside India, Indian Govt cannot levy Tax on Income of such company which is registered outside India.
 And therefore, it is not recommended that you open a bank account in your Individual Name outside India and rather open a company outside India as in such a case the Indian Govt does not have the power to levy any tax.

 If you are thinking how I know so much about taxes, then let me intimate you that we are CA’s by Qualification with more than 10 years of experience of helping Indian entreprenuers in setting up a company in Dubai.
 We ourselves have our offices in both India as well as Dubai and understand the law of both the regions and help our clients structure the UAE Company in accordance with laws of both countries.
 (Connect with me on Linkedin)

 7. Additional compliances to be done in India for the Dubai Company